SETsquared

 The SETsquared Partnership, usually known simply as SETsquared, is a business incubation network run by five universities in Southern England.
 SETsquared stands for Southern England Technology Triangle.
 The partnership was formed in 2002, between the University of Bath, the University of Bristol, the University of Southampton and the University of Surrey.
 The University of Exeter joined the partnership in 2011.
+Cardiff University joined the partnership in 2021, making it the first institution in Wales to do so.

 In addition to hosting and supporting startup companies, SETsquared promotes university-to-business technology transfer and guides students into entrepreneurship.
 It has been mainly financed by the Higher Education Funding Council for England's Higher Education Innovation Fund and by membership fees for businesses.

 In 2015, it was ranked as the top university-based business incubator in the world by UBI Global, as well as being ranked by UBI Global as the top one in Europe for the third year running.
 By 2016, the network had assisted over 1,000 startups.

+SETsquared's executive director is Rosie Bennett, who has been fulfilling the role in an interim capacity since February 2026.